ml-struct-bio/cryodrgn/README.md

 ### Recommended usage:

-1) It is highly recommended to first train on lower resolution images (e.g. D=128) with `--zdim 8` using the default architecture (fast) as an initial pass to sanity check results and perform any particle filtering.
+1) It is highly recommended to first train on lower resolution images (e.g. D=128) to sanity check results and perform any particle filtering.

-Example command to train a cryoDRGN model for 50 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a cryoDRGN model for 25 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 8-D latent variable model, default architecture
+    # 8-D latent variable model, small images
     $ cryodrgn train_vae projections.128.mrcs \
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 8 -n 25 \
-            -o 00_vae128_z8

-2) After any particle filtering, then train a larger model, which may capture more heterogeneity, on the downsampled images.

-Example command to train a larger cryoDRGN model for 25 epochs on an image dataset `projections.128.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 8-D latent variable model, large architecture
-    $ cryodrgn train_vae projections.128.mrcs \
-            --poses pose.pkl \
-            --ctf ctf.pkl \
-            --zdim 8 -n 25 \
-            --enc-dim 1024 --enc-layers 3 --dec-dim 1024 --dec-layers 3 \
-            -o 01_vae128_big_z8
+            -o 00_cryodrgn128

-3) Finally, after validation, pose optimization, and any necessary particle filtering, then train on the full resolution image stack (up to D=256) with a large architecture (slow):
+2) After validation, pose optimization, and any necessary particle filtering, then train on the full resolution images (up to D=256):

-Example command to train a larger cryoDRGN model for 25 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:
+Example command to train a cryoDRGN model for 25 epochs on an image dataset `projections.256.mrcs` with poses `pose.pkl` and ctf parameters `ctf.pkl`:

-    # 8-D latent variable model, larger images, large architecture
+    # 8-D latent variable model, larger images
     $ cryodrgn train_vae projections.256.mrcs \
             --poses pose.pkl \
             --ctf ctf.pkl \
             --zdim 8 -n 25 \
-            --enc-dim 1024 --enc-layers 3 --dec-dim 1024 --dec-layers 3 \
-            -o 02_vae256_big_z8
+            -o 01_cryodrgn256

 The number of epochs `-n` refers to the number of full passes through the dataset for training, and should be modified depending on the number of particles in the dataset.
-For a 100k particle dataset on 1 V100 GPU, the above settings required ~6 min/epoch for D=128 images + default architecture, ~12 min/epoch for D=128 images + large architecture, and ~47 min/epoch for D=256 images + large architecture.
+For a 100k particle dataset on 1 V100 GPU, the above settings required ~12 min/epoch for D=128 images and ~47 min/epoch for D=256 images.

 If you would like to train longer, a training job can be extended with the `--load` argument.
 For example to extend the training of the previous example to 50 epochs: